 After a family court judge has determined the custody of a child, either parent can petition the court to modify that custody arrangement if there have been significant changes since the court order.
 For example, one parent may petition for a modification if they believe that the other parent poses a threat to their child.
 As another example, one parent can petition for a modification if the other parent is planning on relocating a long distance away.
-The important thing to remember is that a judge will always take into account the best interests of a child when making a decision about modifying child custody.
+This may also include taking the child out of state with or without your permission.
+The important thing to remember is that a judge will always take into account the best interests of a child when making a decision about a motion to modify child custody.

-For a family court judge to modify custody, the parent who files the petition must show that there has been a substantial unforeseen change in the circumstances surrounding the child, and that modifying the custody arrangements would be in that child’s best interest.
-There are some common reasons that parents may petition for a change, including:
+For a family court judge to modify custody, the parent who files the petition must show that there has been a substantial unforeseen change in the circumstances surrounding the child.
+Furthermore, the parent must show that modifying the custody arrangements would be in that child’s best interest.
+There are some common, valid reasons that parents may petition for a change, including:

 Common Reasons Parents Ask for Modification of Custody